Reviews: 2019’s Best Golf Shoes

 Golf Shoe Buying Guide

 You want a good pair of golf shoes right?
 Nope!
-You want a GREAT pair of golf shoes.
+You want a GREAT pair.
 Here’s what separates the wheat from the chaff.

 Stability and traction for grip, balance and power

 Ever wondered how the world’s best golfers generate so much power in their swing?
 Of course you have.
 Well, a big part of it is they know how to (properly) use the ground for leverage.

 In fact, they use something called “ground reaction force”.
 I hear you: what’s ground reaction force?It’s a bit sciency, but in a nutshell: